jaylann/tum-dwt-ss-25/README.md

 # 📚 TUM DWT Exercises

 Welcome!
-This repository contains my personal solutions and notes for the **Data Warehousing Tools (DWT)** course at the Technical University of Munich. 🏫 I'm just a student, so everything here reflects my own understanding.
+This repository contains some explanations I created for the **Discrete Probability Theory (DWT)** course at the Technical University of Munich. 🏫 Please be aware that these explanations might be incorrect and should be treated with some healthy scepticism.

 ## What's inside?